 This product is currently out of stock.
-We are aware that many customers are waiting for a new production run, which is scheduled for November 2017.
+We are aware that many customers are waiting for a new production run, which will start shortly.
 Is it not necessary to pay insane price in auction houses for a used item.

 Caution: The firmware for this product is still in beta status.
 We are working continuously on bug fixes and make them available as free downloads.
 We have published all known bugs in our Wiki.